2020-Oct-31

 so they can be checked against personal webpages).

-Something along these lines might be doable (and if someone wants to build it
+Something along these lines might be doable (name: proofbounty.io?) but what’s

 Monetary rewards for mathematical problems are rare